Jitterbit Documentation Image Processor¶

 With connectors with a large number of activities and a large number of steps, the number of images can be numerous.
 And once created and named, updating the images can be tedious, time-consuming, and error-prone.
 To help with that, the Image Processor is designed to take advantage of an existing set of named images and use those names to help in the renaming of new screenshots.

-adaptor.json of a connector using another Jitterbit tool called the Documentation
+adaptor.json of a connector using the Documentation Generator.)

 As seen in the image at the top of the page, the generated names are loaded into the left panel of the Image Processor using the Browse for Images button below that panel.
 In this example, the names are loaded by browsing for a directory that has existing images used in documenting the Coupa connector.